emekaokechukwudev/research-hub-test/README.md

   </ol>
 </details>

 ## About The Project

 ### Introduction

-Research Hub is a comprehensive web application that facilitates research, collaboration among researchers, and access to valuable resources.
-This project was originally developed in PHP, HTML, CSS, JavaScript, and MySQL and has now been converted to a MERN stack application for improved scalability and functionality.
+Research Hub is a comprehensive web application that facilitates research, collaboration among researchers, and access to support resources.
+This project was originally developed in PHP, HTML, CSS, JavaScript, and MySQL and has now been converted to a MERN stack application (MongoDB, Express.js, React, Node.js) for improved scalability and functionality.

 You can find the original PHP version of this project [here](https://github.com/emeka-okechukwu-dev/research-hub-php).

 <p>Check out the deployment of the project <a href="" target="_blank">here</a>.</p>

 ### Features